-T1 E1 Emulation / Analyser Products & Software
+GL Enhances T1 E1 Emulation / Analyzer Products & Software to 64-Bit Mode,

 Speaking to the press, Mr. Vijay Kulkarni, the CEO of the company said, “T1 E1 lines are used extensively throughout the world for carrying large volumes of calls containing both voice and data.
 Their popularity can be attributed to their TDM architecture, high reliability, manageability and flexibility.
 The significance of this latest release is the performance limitations observed with 32-bit applications are addressed by introducing 64- bit applications to achieve the enhanced performance.”

 While emphasizing on the adoption of 64-bit Windows OS, he added, “64-bit Windows OS improves the performance of Protocol Analysers viz., ISDN, ISUP, GSM.
 Protocol Analyzers now allow users to monitor ‘Hundreds to Thousands of Signaling Links’ simultaneously and continuously.
 It has also significantly improved processing and response time for Statistics, Call Data Records, Search and other such functions.